11 Mary, however, kept

 It is a beautiful account.
 Please notice that Jesus refers to his ascension to God in 4 different ways.
-This stands symbolically for two different ascensions of his 'body' his wife to two different fathers and two different gods, by the Immediate Repetition Principle.
-The word symbolic meaning is the ascension of the first presence remnant to God the Father and to Jesus their eternal father who is also their God - see , and then the ascension of the second presence remnant to the same pair.
+This stands symbolically for 4 different ascensions of his 'body' his wife to two different fathers and two different gods, by the Maximum Distribution Principle.
+The word symbolic meaning is 4 ascensions of Jesus, in the form of his 1NC wife, to Jehovah, their God and the father of all angels and to Jesus their eternal father who is also their God - see intro26.

 Matthew informs us that both Mary Magdalene and Mary the mother of James (Mark 15:40) saw him on this first appearance:

 it was growing light on the first day of the week, Mary Magdalene and the other